President's Leadership Academy

 Be accepted as a Bowling Green State University student prior to the PLA application deadline

-Completed application to the Sidney A. Ribeau President’s Leadership Academy by stipulated deadline (December 9, 2019)
+Completed application to the Sidney A. Ribeau President’s Leadership Academy by stipulated deadline of December 13, 2019 (extended from December 9, 2019)

 Complete two essays on selected leadership topics

 Demonstrate leadership in high school and/or the community

 Complete free application for Federal Student Aid (FAFSA) form by January 15, 2020